Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Acknowledgments

-The work was partially supported by the following projects: Horizon Europe Programme, grants \#10112\-0237-ELIAS and \#101120763-TANGO.
-Funded by the European Union.
+We would like to thank all the reviewers for their insightful feedback.
+We also thank Mikel Malagon for the technical support and for reading preliminary versions of the paper.
+This research was funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HaDEA).
 Neither the European Union nor the granting authority can be held responsible for them.
+This work is supported by the European Research Council under the European Union's Horizon 2020 research and innovation programme Grant Agreement no. 851538 - BayesianGDPR, Horizon Europe research and innovation programme Grant Agreement no. 101120763 - TANGO, and no. 101120237 - ELIAS.
+This work is also supported by the Basque Government under grant IT1504-22 and through the BERC 2022-2025 program; by the Spanish Ministry of Science and Innovation under the grant PID2022-137442NB-I00, and through BCAM Severo Ochoa accreditation CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033.
+Lastly, this work was also supported by Ministero delle Imprese e del Made in Italy (IPCEI Cloud DM 27 giugno 2022 – IPCEI-CL-0000007), funded by the European Commission under the NextGeneration EU programme.